Immunotherapy combination of teclistamab and daratumumab heralded as potential 'functional cure' for multiple myeloma | ASH 2025

 The moderator of the press briefing,

-“The efficacy is truly remarkable with this combination,” said Sidani, who was one of the investigators that led the trial, dubbed MajesTEC-3, of the teclistamab-daratumumab combination.
-Speaking about the overall progress in multiple myeloma treatment in recent years, Sidani, a myeloma specialist, said, “We can see a light at the end of our tunnel with all of these therapies for our patients, for myeloma, for having maybe a functional cure in the future.”
+“The efficacy is truly remarkable with this combination,” said Sidana, who was one of the investigators who led the MajesTEC-3 trial, of the teclistamab-daratumumab combination.
+Speaking about the overall progress in multiple myeloma treatment in recent years, Sidana, a myeloma specialist, said, “We can see a light at the end of our tunnel with all ... these therapies for our patients, for myeloma, for having maybe a functional cure in the future.”

-Although chimeric antigen receptor T cell therapy has the advantage of being a one-time infusion, Mateos said the teclistamab-daratumumab combination, or “tec-dara” as it is being called, may be more practical for patients treated by community oncologists in the U.S. and at small hospitals in Europe.
-Patient preferences have to be factored in into sequencing, she said, and “based on these results, I can envision maybe some or many patients will not require subsequent lines of therapy.
+Although chimeric antigen receptor T-cell therapy has the advantage of being a one-time infusion, Mateos said the teclistamab-daratumumab combination, or “tec-dara” as it is being called, may be more practical for patients treated by community oncologists in the U.S. and at small hospitals in Europe.
+Patient preferences have to be factored in with sequencing, she said, and “based on these results, I can envision maybe some or many patients will not require subsequent lines of therapy."

 The trial results showed a relatively high rate of serious infection during the first six months of tec-dara treatment.
 Mateos said that risk can be lowered with prophylactic use of antiviral and other antimicrobial medications and immunoglobulin replacement therapy.

 Teclistamab, approved by the FDA in 2022 and sold under the brand name Tecvayli, is one of a number of FDA-approved bispecific antibodies that bind both (thus the name “bispecific”) to antigens on the surface of cancer cells and to surface markers on the T cells.
-By bringing the cancer cell and T cells together, the joint binding of the bispecific antibody activates T cells to kill the cancer cells.
-Teclistamab
+By bringing the cancer cells and T cells together, the bispecific antibody activates T cells to kill the cancer cells.

-binds to the CD3 receptor on T cells and to the B-cell maturation antigen (BCMA) on the surface of myeloma cells as well as on some healthy B-lineage cells.
-Daratumumab, sold under the brand name Darzalex, is a widely used monoclonal antibody that attaches to the CD38 protein of myeloma cells, killing them directly but also recruiting T cells to attack them.
-Mateos said that daratumumab works synergistically with teclistamab by expanding the number of T cells and creating a microenvironment that makes the teclistamab’s joint embrace of myeloma-T cell that much more effective.
+Teclistamab binds to the CD3 receptor on T cells and to the B-cell maturation antigen (BCMA) on the surface of myeloma cells as well as on some healthy B-lineage cells.
+Daratumumab, sold under the brand name Darzalex, is a widely used monoclonal antibody that binds to the CD38 protein on myeloma cells, killing them directly and also recruiting T cells to attack them.
+Mateos said that daratumumab works synergistically with teclistamab by expanding the number of T cells and creating a microenvironment that makes teclistamab’s joint embrace of myeloma-T cells that much more effective.

 The MajesTEC-3 trial enrolled 587 patients whose multiple myeloma had advanced despite treatment with one to three prior lines of therapy.
-The researchers randomly assigned half of the patients to the tec-dara combination and half to the standard of care for patients with multiple myeloma that has stopped responding to treatment, referred to by specialists as relapsed/refractory multiple myeloma (RRMM).
+The researchers randomly assigned half the patients to the tec-dara combination and half to the standard of care for patients whose disease has stopped responding to treatment, referred to by specialists as relapsed/refractory multiple myeloma (RRMM).
 The standard-of-care treatments were either daratumumab along with pomalidomide and dexamethasone or daratumumab along with bortezomib and dexamethasone.

 The first two treatments with tec-dara were delivered weekly, the next three every other week, and the subsequent treatments, monthly.
 Mateos noted that the steroids were not necessary after the first treatment with tec-dara, an aspect of the regimen that the patients saw as a distinct advantage.